automata/noflo.github.io/documentation/index.md

 This activation model provides many possibilities:

-* Starting a flow based on user interaction (shell command, clicking a button)
+* Starting a flow based on user interaction (e.g. shell command, clicking a button)
-* Starting a flow based on a received signal (Redis pub/sub, D-Bus signal, WebHook, email)
+* Starting a flow based on a received signal (e.g. Redis pub/sub, D-Bus signal, WebHook, email)
-* Starting a flow at a given time or interval (running a graph on the first of every month, or five minutes from now)
+* Starting a flow at a given time or interval (e.g. running a graph on the first of every month, or five minutes from now)
-* Starting a flow based on context (when arriving to a physical location, when user goes to a given web site)
+* Starting a flow based on context (e.g. when arriving to a physical location, when user goes to a given web site)

 ## Creating a NoFlo project